snowman-repos/book/project_managers/README.md

 Not everyone can put together good plans.
 Effective planning is an acquired skill.
 Being at the point of starting any plan is a daunting feeling no matter how experienced you are or how many books and articles you've read.
 Experience is always the most valuable commodity when refining any skill.
 Lack of it, however, is never an excuse to dismiss planning as a waste of time or not worth the effort.
 You may still manage to keep your boss and your clients happy with the work you deliver despite not putting together detailed plans; you'll still get paid.
 It's like cooking.
 You could buy a packet that you just add to the pan and heat up or you could buy all the ingredients and make the dish from scratch.
 You've been told making it from scratch will yield much better results.
 You may even believe this.
 But it's a lot of extra effort, probably costs more, and will only yield better results than the convenient packet if you know what you're doing and have cooking experience.
 Eventually though, after you've cooked the dish many times, you will be able to put it together quickly, easily, and will enjoy it much more.
 If you invite people to try it, they will notice the difference between the packet and the home-cooked version, and they will be impressed with your efforts.

-Sometimes planning might actually just over-complicate things.
+Sometimes, a plan just fails entirely.
+Nothing goes as planned and you end up pulling your hair out.
+This can only put down to bad planning so you'll have to adjust your planning techniques.
+Other times planning might actually just over-complicate things.
 Plans that are long, boring, filled with waffle or unnecessary detail may be ignored or not fully absorbed.
 Overly detailed plans that demand updating GANTT charts every few hours or wireframing nearly empty pages may be unrealstic to stick to at best, or at worst just a waste of time.
 Sometimes you just need to get stuck in and start doing rather than just planning.
 You have to assess for each project the level of detail required and the when you should update the schedule to perform crucial tasks.
 Remember that the goal is to maintain control over the project, so you'll need to be flexible enough to know when to plan and when to do.

 Another reason why planning is often lacklustre or skipped entirely is the sad fact that planning isn't always fun.
 Some people like it, while others hate it.
 Sometimes you might just not be in the mood.
 If you really don't feel like it then there's no really good advice other than to try and change the way you plan to make it more enjoyable and rewarding.
 If you come out on the other side of a project knowing that your plan helped and made your life easier, if everything “went to plan”, then you'll surely be rewarded with the smug feeling of success.
 If you really can't find a way to make planning enjoyable, even tolerable, then sorry... it's just something you're going to have to do.
 You might want to try hacking your brain to associate it with something positive, some other reward?
 On days you allocate to planning, ignore all your emails, cancel your meetings, setup an isolated room, make it comfy, and play your favourite music, and get your favourite snacks.
 Soon you'll start looking forward to planning days.